minitage/minitage.core/share/minitage/README.txt

     - It is licensed under the GPL-2 license.

-    -You can have more information:
+    - You can have more information:

         - on http://trac.minitage.org
         - on irc : #minitage @ irc.freenode.net